WAGO/ptxdist/doc/ref_parameter.rst

 ``setup``
   PTXdist uses some global settings, independent from the project it is working on.
-These settings belong to users preferences or simply some network settings to permit PTXdist to download required packages.
+These settings belong to user preferences or simply some network settings to permit PTXdist to download required packages.

+``localsetup``
+  The same setting as `ptxdist setup`.
+Any changes are saved locally in the BSP and overwrite the global settings.

 ``boardsetup``
   PTXdist based projects can provide information to